 Are you the person who notices trail improvement needs while riding?
-Like riding more remote backcountry trails?
+Do you enjoy riding more remote backcountry trails in our National Forest?
 Would you like to be able to make those trail fixes as you’re out riding on your own schedule?
 Well…sounds like OMBA’s Trail Agent program could be for you!

 What Do Trail Agents Do

 Trained & qualified Trail Agents are able to conduct basic trail maintenance on approved US Forest Service trails while out riding mountain bikes at their own schedule & convenience.
 Trail Agents carry a set of packable trail tools (provided by OMBA upon completion of all training requirements) when out for rides.
 As trail issues are encountered that are within our scope of work, they stop and work on them.
 This includes addressing major safety issues, clearing trail corridors, fixing or improving drainage & erosion issues, and sometimes building small reroutes to bypass problem areas.
-We publish many before & after photos from Trail Agent work so the community can see the improvements being made.
-There are over 110 miles of singletrack trails open to mountain bikes that are included in our work area, with many of these seeing very little MTB use.
-Our hope is that by improving the overall quality of the trail and publicizing the work, more riders will venture out to these areas and help reduce congestion on our more popular trail networks.
+Trail Agent crews also schedule small group outings to complete larger maintenance projects and construct a variety of approved trail improvements.
+You can check out some of these projects here: Trail Agent Projects

 How to Get Involved

 Trail Agents must complete a few training steps before being able to conduct Trail Agent trail work on their own.
 These steps include:

 - Complete the Trail Agent Trainee Survey – we request your responses to help us understand your interests, experience and field training needs.

 - Read the OSI Guide to Independent Stewardship for Trails (approximately 60-90 minutes.)